sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

     The postal code of the animal's current vet CurrentVetPhone
-    A phone number for the animal's current vet OwnersVetName
+    A phone number for the animal's current vet CurrentVetEmail
+    The email address of the animal's current vet OwnersVetName
     The owner's vet
 OwnersVetAddress